microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSGroup.md

 ```

 This example demonstrates how to retrieve all groups from Microsoft Entra ID.

-This command gets all groups in Microsoft Entra ID.

 ### Example 2: Get a specific group by using an ID
 ```powershell